cheezy/testgen/Readme.md

     testgen project <project_name>

 This command will create a project in the <em>project_name</em> directory with the files needed to begin developing cucumber features.
+There are options that can be provided to have the project configure to use different gems.
+Here are a few:

+## Web testing

-If you are using the PageObject gem you can also provide an option to setup your project accordingly.
+If you are testing a web application, <em>testgen</em> can setup the project to use the PageObject gem.

     testgen project <project_name> --pageobject-driver=watir

 Valid options for the <em>--pageobject-driver</em> option are 'watir' or 'selenium'

+## Android testing

+If you are testing an android application in the emulator or on a device, <em>testgen</em> can setup the project to use the Gametel gem.

+    testgen project <project_name> --with-gametel

+## Moving page-objects or screen-objects to the lib directory

+There is another option available with will create the page or screen directory in a base directoy named lib.
+It will also setup the project so these files get loaded the same way they would if the directory was in the support directory.